 - Travel restrictions remain in place.

-- Beginning with the fall semester, everyone coming to campus must complete a daily symptom check through an easy-to-use digital platform.
-More information will be shared soon.
+- Beginning with the fall 2020 semester, everyone coming to campus must complete a daily symptom check through an easy-to-use digital platform.

 Phase III allows for up to 75% of staff returning to the campuses, based on space configuration, and near-full full resumption of critical operations.
 Protective measures remain in place to limit exposure of returning employees and students, and reduce community transition.
 During Phase III the mitigation requirements remain the same, however, the guidance is modified to support steps necessary to move to Phase IV.